Important things to know about purchasing a new system for your home.

 You would be surprised at how many California homeowners have work done by poorly trained or careless technicians that often creates problems during or after installation.
 For example, sloppy workmanship can create duct leakage where your new equipment is connected to your existing ductwork which means the efficiency ratings on that shiny new equipment will never see the light of day.

 It's also essential that your new air conditioner or heat pump system has the proper refrigerant gas charge (most commonly known as Freon ™).
 Many California contractors make no correction for the actual length and internal volume of the copper lines in your system.
 They just crack open the valves and use whatever refrigerant charge came in the new air conditioner from the factory.

 Because of this common mistake, a recent study by a major electrical utility found that 79% of newly installed systems had either significantly too much or too little refrigerant gas.
 This increases utility bills, reduces the amount of cooling created, and often causes premature system failure.

 Purchasing a new furnace, air conditioner or heat pump setup is a major decision - ranking just behind paying for your home, your cars and your children's college education.
-You want it done right, and we are a local Lakewood contractor who will do just that.
+You want it done right, and we are a local Long Beach contractor who will do just that.
 From design to installation, we guarantee your system and your satisfaction with our company.
 We look forward to enhancing the quality of your indoor comfort control.

 The heating, ventilation and air conditioning contractor selected to inspect, upgrade or install an air conditioning system is as critical to the system's successful operation as the equipment itself.